Managing Default Contagion in Inhomogeneous Financial Networks: Resilient Networks and Systemic Capital Requirements

 \section{Resilient Networks and Systemic Capital Requirements}

-In the previous section, we quantified the default propagation in financial networks after an external shock to banks' capitals, i.\,e.~in a network with initially defaulted banks.
-It is of interest, however, to be able to determine how systemically risky a network is prior to a shock event.
-That is, for a sequence of financial systems $(\mathbf{w}^-(n),\mathbf{w}^+(n),\mathbf{s}(n),E(n),\mathbf{c}(n))$ satisfying Assumption \ref{vertex:assump} with $\P(T>0)=1$ we want to observe today's network topology and exposures and, keeping them unchanged, apply some small random shock to the capitals only ex post.
-A \textit{resilient}, systemically unrisky network should only experience minor damage by this whereas in \textit{non-resilient}, systemically risky networks even a small shock can cause huge harm to the whole system.
+In the previous section we quantified the default propagation in financial networks after an initial external shock.
+The aim of the present section is to develop general and easy-to-use criteria that allow us to determine how systemically risky a network is \emph{prior} to a shock event.
+More specifically, we consider a sequence of financial systems $(\mathbf{w}^-(n),\mathbf{w}^+(n),\mathbf{s}(n),E(n),\mathbf{c}(n))$ satisfying Assumption \ref{vertex:assump} with $\P(T>0)=1$, that is, initially there are (asymptotically) no defaults.
+Given this setup, we then apply some small -- possibly random -- shock to the capitals only; we call this an \emph{ex post} shock.
+In this context, a \textit{resilient}, systemically unrisky, network should only experience minor damage , whereas in \textit{non-resilient}, systemically risky, networks even a small shock can cause huge harm to the whole system.
 An advantage over static models such as the Eisenberg-Noe model \cite{Eisenberg2001} is that we can assess stability already for an unshocked system.
-Further, this section will show that whether a financial network is judged resilient or non-resilient only depends on the distributions of $W^-$, $W^+$ and $T$.
+Further, here we will show that whether a financial network is resilient or non-resilient only depends on the distributions of $W^-$, $W^+$ and $T$.
 These have been shown to be relatively stable over time even if locally the network might change noticeably.